- December 11, 2017

 Chopra: We incorporated iBahn in May 2016.
 We have been fine-tuning our thoughts, developing proof of concepts, and tinkering with the prototypes right till September.
 Then, we actually concluded that we had something serious on our hands.
 Later, we raised private equity funding from Sequoia Capital India Advisors.
 We moved into our offices around January and started hiring people to build our team.

-Shahani [laughs]: We don’t think we would ever wear a T-shirt to office at Philips.
-In that sense we think that we have broken the shackles of large MNCs.
+Shahani [laughs]: We don’t think we would ever wear a T-shirt to the office at Philips.
+In that sense, we think that we have broken the shackles of large MNCs.
 We are not trying to build an MNC-like hierarchy; rather our management structure would be such that it would encourage contact with any member of our core team.
 We’re also performing multifunctional roles.
 I am handling HR besides the sales and marketing.
 I’ve never handled HR before!
 We have doubled our team to 38 people recently and are still expanding it.

 What’s your manufacturing philosophy?